So you just bought your first (expensive) travel camera and, if you’re like most photographers, you’re probably worried sick about breaking it.

 By wearing your camera at your waist or on the front of your person, you can grab your camera and start shooting faster than a Texas gunslinger.
 For this reason, the Lowepro Toploader Zoom 50 AW II is one of the best small travel camera bags available.

 The Lowepro Toploader Zoom 50 AW II can accommodate one large DSLR with a lens attached and no more.
 It might also fit a smaller mirrorless camera with some additional lenses that are on the more compact side.

-There are a few extras zippers and pouches to hold accessories but these are pretty limited in space.
+There are a few extra zippers and pouches to hold accessories but these are pretty limited in space.
 Those who carry around lots of camera equipment ought to consider a second bag or backpack, like the Tenba BYOB Camera Insert.

-The Lowepro Toploader Zoom 50 AW II weighs in at a meager 0.8 lbs.
+The Lowepro Toploader Zoom 50 AW II weighs in at a meagre 0.8 lbs.
 It can be worn in a number of ways – either on your belt, over your shoulder with a strap or from your chest via a harness that is sold separately.